-NaN is also a lab where creativity meet the latest technology.
-Discover the self-initiated projects fueling our typographic practice.
+NaN operates as a lab where creativity and technology intertwine.
+Discover the self-initiated projects fuelling our typographic practice.

-Could a machine learning model be trained to generate realistic (or just interesting) letterforms?
+Could a machine learning model be trained to generate realistic (or at least interesting) letterforms?
 As it turns out, yes, albeit with mixed results.
-A styleGAN model was trained in RunwayML on a dataset of 2674 Google fonts organised as individual image-per-glyph in Drawbot.
-Runway-generated images were then piped via Python in to GlyphsApp to process the final font.
-Full project and downloadable fonts released under the SIL Open Font License:
+Starting with a styleGAN model, we trained the programme in RunwayML on a dataset of 2674 Google fonts, organised as individual image-per-glyph in Drawbot.
+Runway-generated images were then piped via Python into GlyphsApp to process the final font.
+The full project, including downloadable fonts, was released under the SIL Open Font Licence.

 Generative Fonts

-GenerativeFonts.xyz is a collection of procedurally generated free-to-use, free-to-modify display fonts and the codebase that was used to design them.
-‘Procedural’ or ‘generative’ is another way of saying an algorithm was essential to the output and frankly algorithm to me is just another word for the design.
-Many of these ideas began on paper and were reverse-engineered in to a system with more than a hint of randomness thrown in.
+GenerativeFonts.xyz is a collection of procedurally generated, free-to-use, free-to-modify display fonts and the codebase that was used to design them.
+Many of these ideas began on paper and were reverse-engineered into a bespoke system (with a heavy handful of randomness chucked into the mix), approached with the philosophy that both the terms ‘design’ and ‘algorithm’ are one and the same.

 Confusify

 A confusable is a glyph that is so similar to another that it may be confused for it.
-Confusify.py generates fonts that when typed automatically swap confusables for the original.
+Confusify.py generates fonts that, when typed, automatically swap confusables for the original.
 All confusables generated are existing characters in the source font.
-In that sense it’s a remix.
+In that sense, consider it a remix.

 Select pre-processed fonts released under the SIL Open Font License: